A Sensitivity Analysis Methodology for Rule-Based Stochastic Chemical Systems: Methodology

-Given $\mathbf{x} = (x_1, \ldots, x_n) \in X$, we calculate perturbation vectors by incrementing each dimension by a small amount $h > 0$.
-Specifically, for dimension $j \in \{1, \ldots, n\}$, we consider the perturbed point $\mathbf{x}'_j = (x_1, \ldots, x_j + h, \ldots, x_n)$.
-As $h$ approaches zero, the forward difference tends towards the partial derivative $\frac{\partial \bar{f}}{\partial x_j}(\mathbf{x})$ evaluated at $h=0$.
+tends towards the partial derivative $\frac{\partial \bar{f}}{\partial x_j}(\mathbf{x})$ evaluated at $h=0$.
 However, in stochastic systems, $h$ needs to be balanced: it should be small enough to reduce the truncation error in the forward difference approximation, which is caused by ignoring higher-order terms in a Taylor series approximation, but large enough to avoid simulation-related errors, such as rounding errors or noise in the stochastic simulations~\cite{gunawan2005sensitivity}.
 The approximated gradient vector is given by

 The resulting gradients can be graphically represented in a vector field, thereby visualizing the model's sensitivity to changes in the input parameters across the parameter space~$X$.